leslie-huang/leslie-huang.github.io/index.md

 I maintain <a href="https://github.com/leslie-huang/stylest">stylest</a>, the R package for textual style estimation (on CRAN soon!).

-For Fall 2018, I am a Section Leader (TA) for <a href="https://github.com/briandalessandro/DataScienceCourse">Intro to Data Science</a>.
+For Fall 2018, I am a Section Leader (TA) for DS-GA 1001 <a href="https://github.com/briandalessandro/DataScienceCourse">Intro to Data Science</a>.

-Text analysis aficionados: see the archived lab materials for DS-GA 3001 Text-as-Data <a href="text-as-data-lab/">here</a>.
+Text analysis aficionados: archived lab materials for DS-GA 3001 Text-as-Data (Spring 2018) are <a href="text-as-data-lab/">here</a>.

 Visit my <a href="https://github.com/leslie-huang">GitHub</a> or <a href="https://www.linkedin.com/in/huangleslie">LinkedIn</a>.